 In order to achieve centimeter level accuracy, an RTK system needs correction data from a stationary base station.
 The best way to get the correction data from the base station to the rover depends on several factors.
-We offer radios based on LoRa for direct communication, ESP32 based radios for direct or connection through WiFi, and cellular modems to connect to the internet via a cellular network.
-In the following sections we discuss these four options, serial modems, WiFi network radios, WiFi direct radios, and cellular modems.
+Our TinkerNav modules contain a WiFi radio in the ESP32-S3 and we offer the TinkerSend radio that uses LoRa for direct communication.
+In the following sections we discuss three options for sending correction data, serial modems, WiFi network radios, and WiFi direct radios.

 LoRa Serial Modem

 If you operate your own base station and either the rover or the base station (or both) don’t have reliable access to a WiFi, then a serial modem connection is a good option for medium and long range communication.
-Our serial modem uses LoRa modulation and specifically a LLCC68 radio by Semtech.
-Semtech advertises a 1 km longer range for the LLCC68 than the more common SM1276.
-The open air range for the LLCC68 is specified as 6 km.
+Our serial modem uses LoRa modulation and specifically a SX1262 radio by Semtech.
+The line of sight range for the SX1262 is over 7 km.
 We have tested the radio in large open fields over a kilometer with good results.
 The radio can also operate in a suburban environment sending signals through trees and buildings over a distance large enough to cover most lots.
-LoRa radios have a much lower bandwidth than WiFi radios, but it is sufficient to send RTK correction data at 1 Hz.
-Note that your rover can operate its GNSS receiver at more than 1 Hz (such as a drone using GNSS data at 10 Hz) while using the 1 Hz correction data, since the correction data is a function of the atmosphere’s properties and changes little over even a few seconds.
+LoRa radios have a much lower bandwidth than WiFi radios, but it is sufficient to send RTK correction data at between 0.5 and 1 Hz.
+Note that your rover can operate its GNSS receiver at more than 1 Hz (such as a drone using GNSS data at 10 Hz) while using the 0.5 or 1 Hz correction data, since the correction data is a function of the atmosphere’s properties and changes little over even a few seconds.

-Our system uses the Raspberry Pi RP2040 processor on the main board to interact with the GPS receiver and the radio.
+Our system uses the ESP32-S3 processor on the main board to interact with the GPS receiver and the radio.
 The software is written for the Arduino IDE and is available, at our Serial Modem project on GitHub.
-For the base station the RP2040 receives the RTCM formatted correction data from the GNSS receiver and then sends it out in packets over the LoRa radio.
-LoRa packets are restricted to 256 bytes by the protocol, so the RP2040 breaks up the messages into that sized packets.
-On the rover, the RP2040 receives the packets from the LoRa radio, parses them into messages (including data spread across packets), and then sends them to the RXD2 port on the rover’s GNSS receiver.
+For the base station the ESP32-S3 receives the RTCM formatted correction data from the GNSS receiver and then sends it out in packets over the LoRa radio.
+LoRa packets are restricted to 256 bytes by the protocol, so the ESP32-S3 breaks up the messages into packets.
+On the rover, the ESP32-S3 receives the packets from the LoRa radio, parses them into messages (including data spread across packets), and then sends them to the RXD2 port on the rover’s GNSS receiver.
 The GNSS receiver uses these RTCM messages to produce an an RTK solution with centimeter level accuracy.

 WiFi Network Radio

 The next option uses your local WiFi network to send data from your base station to your rover.
-The TinkerNav board has an ESP32-C3 WiFi radio built into the board, making this a good option for experimenting with if the area your base station and rover are operating are both covered by the same WiFi network.
+The TinkerNav board has an ESP32-S3 WiFi radio built into the board, making this a good option for experimenting with if the area your base station and rover are operating are both covered by the same WiFi network.
 Here we use the popular and inexpensive ESP32 micro-controller with WiFi capability and program it using the Arduino IDE.
 To communicate the base station and rover set up a TCP server using the IP address of the base station ESP32 that is sending the correction data.
-Links to code for this setup and full instructions for configuring your TinkerNav boards is on our WiFi Base Station and Rover getting started page.

 WiFi Direct Radio